Tax Management India. Com

 X X X X Extracts X X X X

-..... st income from bank deposits - As per AO even though the fixed deposits were frozen, interest was accruing to the assessee on those deposits and therefore, it will be liable to be taxed - HELD THAT:- There is a great element of uncertainty for realizing the interest as well as the bank deposits by the assessee.
+..... me from bank deposits - As per AO even though the fixed deposits were frozen, interest was accruing to the assessee on those deposits and therefore, it will be liable to be taxed - HELD THAT:- There is a great element of uncertainty for realizing the interest as well as the bank deposits by the assessee.
 Even if she realizes the same, it would be after a period of number of years and probably at that time re-assessment may not be possible due to limitation and thus the assessee would not be able to claim refund of the tax paid if the deposits are forfeited.
 As interest income of the assessee can be recognized only when there is no uncertainty and a significant scope to receive the same.
 Therefore, accrued interest on the bank deposit frozen by the DVAC, wing of the Govt. of Tamilnadu cannot be treated as interest income of the assessee during the relevant assessment year - direct AO to delete the interest income while computing the total taxable income of the assessee.
-Revision u/s 263 - wealth tax assessment - Commissioner invoked his powers u/s 25 of the Wealth Tax Act by stating that the wealth tax assessment is found to be erroneous insofar as it is prejudicial .....
+Revision u/s 263 - wealth tax assessment - Commissioner invoked his powers u/s 25 of the Wealth Tax Act by stating that the wealth tax assessment is found to be erroneous insofar as it is prejudicial to the interests .....

 X X X X Extracts X X X X